 Charles Burt Explosive Harpoon

-Another explosive harpoon was patented in 1851 by Charles Burt of Belfast, Maine (U.S. Patent No. 8,073, May 6, 1851).
-The explosive force was not intended to be so great as to kill the whale by its force, but rather to fire a projectile, the harpoon tip, into the whale like a bullet.
-The Detail of Burt Iron.general appearance was similar to the single flue-irons.
-Nested under the flue was a Charles Burt Patent Drawings.trigger that depressed when the resistance of the blubber pressed on it when withdrawal forces were applied.
-The trigger actuated a firing mechanism in the head.
-A one-half inch diameter stud at the rear of the separable tip was inserted into a bore through the head acting as a gun barrel.
-A patch of linen made the stud a tight fit in the barrel to hold it in place until it was propelled by the explosive.
-During darting the single flue protected the trigger.
-A pull on the whale line caused the trigger to be depressed releasing the firing mechanism.
-According to the patent specifications, this caused the separable tip "...to be forced off by the explosion, in order to kill the whale immediately."
+Charles Burt Explosive Harpoon (tip missing).
+Length without tip is 36-3/4".
+In 1851, Charles Burt of Belfast, Maine, patented another explosive harpoon (U.S. Patent No. 8,073, May 6, 1851).
+Unlike Moore's design, Burt's harpoon was not meant to kill the whale through explosive force alone but to fire the harpoon tip like a bullet into the whale.
+The design resembled the single flue-irons, with a trigger nested under the flue.
+This trigger was depressed by the resistance of the whale's blubber when withdrawal forces were applied, activating a firing mechanism in the head.
+A half-inch diameter stud at the rear of the separable tip was inserted into a bore acting as a gun barrel.
+A linen patch made the stud a tight fit until it was propelled by the explosive.
+During darting, the single flue protected the trigger.
+When the whale line was pulled, the trigger depressed, releasing the firing mechanism.
+According to the patent specifications, this action caused the separable tip “...to be forced off by the explosion, in order to kill the whale immediately.”

 Charles Burt Explosive Harpoon Patent Drawings